milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXValidGPIO(int pin)</summary>

-  To check if a GPIO pin is available,
+  To check if a GPIO pin is available.

 </details>